tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 In just two sentences, there are half a dozen specialized terms.
 Is it any wonder why tech docs can be so dense and inaccessible?
 How can we simplify the content so that users can understand what we're saying?

-{% include course_image.html size="medium" filename="jargon" ext_print="svg" ext_web="png" alt="Without a mutual understanding of terms, the effectiveness of communication plummets" caption="Without a mutual understanding of terms, the effectiveness of communication plummets" %}
+{% include course_image.html size="medium" filename="jargon" ext_print="svg" ext_web="svg" alt="Without a mutual understanding of terms, the effectiveness of communication plummets" caption="Without a mutual understanding of terms, the effectiveness of communication plummets" %}

 First, we have to identify terms that might be unfamiliar.
 A term on its own isn't familiar or unfamiliar &mdash; it can only be familiar/unfamiliar in the context of an audience.
 So the question is, *for our intended audience*, which terms will be unfamiliar?